 Third Party Payer Contracting and Reimbursement Disputes

-With offices in Atlanta and Augusta, our business and healthcare law firm advises and represents healthcare providers with regard to third party payer contracting legal issues.
-Certain provisions in third party payer contracts can have a great impact upon a provider’s revenue stream.
+With offices in Atlanta and Augusta, our business and healthcare law firm advise and represents healthcare providers with regard to third-party payer contracting legal issues.
+Certain provisions in third-party payer contracts can have a great impact on a provider’s revenue stream.
 Our services include:

 - Negotiating and reviewing insurer health plans